 2. Strong Typing with Task<T>

-specifying the return type.
-The type system ensures that awaited results match the expected type, and .NET APIs consistently use Task
+C# enforces strong typing for asynchronous operations, with Task<T> specifying the return type.
+The type system ensures that awaited results match the expected type, and .NET APIs consistently use Task-based signatures.

 - Example:

-public class User { public int Id { get; set; } public string Name { get; set; } } public class UserService { public async Task<User> GetUserAsync(int id) { using HttpClient client = new HttpClient(); var response = await client.GetAsync($"https://api.example.com/users/{id}"); response.EnsureSuccessStatusCode(); // Simulating JSON deserialization return new User { Id = id, Name = "Alice" }; // Replace with actual deserialization } } class Program { static async Task Main() { UserService service = new UserService(); try { User user = await service.GetUserAsync(1); Console.WriteLine($"User: {user.Name}"); // Output: User: Alice } catch (HttpRequestException ex) { Console.WriteLine($"Error: {ex.Message}"); } } }
+public class User { public int Id { get; set; } public string Name { get; set; } } public class UserService { public async Task<User> GetUserAsync(int id) { using HttpClient client = new HttpClient(); var response = await client.GetAsync($"https://api.example.com/users/{id}"); response.EnsureSuccessStatusCode(); // Simulating JSON deserialization return new User { Id = id, Name = "Alice" }; // Replace with actual deserialization } } class Program { static async Task Main() { UserService service = new UserService(); try { User user = await service.GetUserAsync(1); Console.WriteLine($"User: {user.Name}"); // Output: User: Alice } catch (HttpRequestException ex) { Console.WriteLine($"Error: {ex.Message}"); } } }- Note:

-, and C#’s type system enforces correct usage.
+Task<User>ensures the result is typed asUser, and C#’s type system enforces correct usage.

 - Note: